 - Unnecessary or defective medical procedures

-If somebody injures you because they exercise poor judgment or act recklessly and violate a duty to care, you can receive compensation.
+Any time somebody injures you because they exercise poor judgment or act recklessly and violate a duty to care, you can receive compensation.
 Negligent behavior means the responsible party did not intend to commit harm, but their actions were inconsistent with what a reasonable person would do in the same situation.

 Common personal injury claims based on negligence can include: